It Took Joanna Gaines a Year to Get This Biscuit Recipe Right

 Taste of Home

 On Joanna’s show Fixer Upper, I always appreciate the big reveal, and when I opened up the oven after 20 minutes, that’s exactly what I got.
 The biscuits came out of the oven golden brown and steaming with the aroma of butter—an ingredient Joanna loves.
 The biscuits looked like absolute perfection, and I could hardly wait to try one.
-Still steaming, I scooped one off the pan and topped it with a generous drizzle of honey.
+I scooped a steaming biscuit off the pan and topped it with a generous drizzle of honey.
 In an instant, I had gobbled it all up.
 These biscuits were amazing—super light yet rich with all those great butter and buttermilk flavors.
 I can’t believe I ever doubted the recipe and its methods!

 View this post on Instagram